 This paper introduced the concept of data minimization at test time whose goal is to minimize the number of features that individuals need to disclose during model inference while maintaining accurate predictions from the model.
-The motivations of this notion are grounded in the privacy risks imposed by the adoption of learning models in consequential domains, by the significant efforts required by organizations to verify the accuracy of the released information, and align with the data minimization principle outlined in the GDPR.
+The motivations of this notion are grounded in the privacy risks imposed by the adoption of learning models in consequential domains, and align with the data minimization principle.
 The paper then discusses an iterative and personalized algorithm that selects the features each individual should release with the goal of minimizing data leakage while retaining exact (in the case of linear classifiers) or high (for non-linear classifiers) accuracy.
 Experiments over a range of benchmarks and datasets indicate that individuals may be able to release as little as 10% of their information without compromising the accuracy of the model, providing a strong argument for the effectiveness of this approach in protecting privacy while preserving the accuracy of the model.

-Avenues for future work.
 While this study is the first attempt at defining data minimization during inference, it also opens up avenues for further research.
 First, establishing bounds on the data leakage provided by our proposed method compared to an optimal procedure presents an interesting and open challenge.
 Second, exploring the relationship between data minimization principles and their consequent disparate impacts presents another open direction.
 Lastly, developing effective algorithms to provably construct core feature sets for non-linear classifiers is another important area of investigation.